AI Tools

 3. When the company needs to stop the bleeding

-Sometimes the going gets tough, and not because cash reserves are dwindling.
+Sometimes, the going gets tough, and not because cash reserves are dwindling.
 There are many less apocalyptic occasions where high-value employees walk away or have to be let go.

-This is a good moment to remind your employer that you can take on the extra workload or new responsibilities, which is worth a bump in your paycheck — especially if they’re eager to patch the leak, or if a major project is on the horizon.
-This is a time when employers will be particularly receptive.
+This is a good moment to remind your employer that you can take on the extra workload or new responsibilities, which is worth a bump in your paycheck — especially if they’re eager to patch the leak or if a major project is on the horizon.

 4. Right after a performance review

-Did you get straight As on your last performance reviews?
-Then it might just be a good time to fire off that email.
+Did you get straight A’s on your last performance reviews?
+Then, it might just be a good time to fire off that email.

 Of course, this depends on the frequency of your company’s employee reviews, but common sense dictates that the middle and end of the year are the most appropriate times to make your case.